 Intent-based popups, also often referred to as exit-intent popups, amplify the concept of the last window of opportunity.
 Placed strategically and meaningfully, they can show your consumers you are truly aligned with what they are looking for.

 Whether it’s a last-minute discount or a reminder to sign up for more information through a newsletter, these popups can lead to increased email signups and reduced cart abandonment.

 Check out this example from Bliss who use intent-based pop-ups to entice their customers just a little bit more.

 A/B test and optimize

-As a final measure to round off all the steps mentioned before, don’t forget to A/B test and optimize your e-commerce website.
-A/B test is a tactic where two versions of the same page are randomly shown to users and based on their behavior, data is gathered to then make relevant changes to the page.
+As a final measure to round off all the steps mentioned before, don’t forget to A/B test and optimize your eCommerce website.
+A/B testing is a tactic where two versions of the same page are randomly shown to users and based on their behavior, data is gathered to then make relevant changes to the page.
 Irrespective of which industry your business is, A/B testing and optimization can transform the way traffic to your website works by:

 - Improving the user experience